jwaliszko/ExpressiveAnnotations/README.md

 <sub>Notice: Expression is splitted into multiple lines because such form is more meaningful and easier to understand.</sub>

-This time, the expression above is much more complex that its predecessors, but still can be easily understand.
-Isn't it?
+This time, the presented expression is much more complex that its predecessors, but still can be intuitively understood when looking at it (reason for travel field has to be provided if you plan to go abroad, and want to visit the same foreign country twice or you are between 25 and 55).

 ###How to construct conditional validation attributes?
 #####Signatures: